aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EML to RTF</h2>

+EML is a popular email format used by many email clients.
+It is a plain text file that contains the email message and its attachments.
+It is widely used for archiving emails and for transferring emails between different email clients.
+However, it is not suitable for editing or formatting emails.
+RTF (Rich Text Format) is a popular document format that is used for creating and exchanging documents between different applications.
+It is a text-based format that supports formatting, images, tables, and other objects.
+Therefore, it is a better choice for editing and formatting emails.

-For a Python developer, who is trying to add a EML to RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word RTF format.
+<h2>How Aspose.Total helps for EML to RTF Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process from EML to RTF.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word RTF format.

+The Aspose.Total for Python via .NET API is easy to use and provides a wide range of features to help developers automate the conversion process.
+It supports a wide range of file formats, including EML, HTML, RTF, and more.
+It also provides features such as document manipulation, document conversion, document comparison, and more.
+It is a powerful and reliable API that can help developers quickly and easily convert EML to RTF.

 {{% /blocks/products/pf/feature-page-summary %}}